hackupc/old-baggage/readme.md

 - **DB_USERNAME**: The username to connect to the database.
 - **DB_PASSWOR**: The password to connect to the database.

+## To-do

+- Protect creating a baggage in a position already filled.

 ## License

 MIT © Hackers@UPC